freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/nest-many-elements-within-a-single-div-element.md

 # --instructions--

-Nest your "Things cats love" and "Things cats hate" lists all within a single `div` element.
+Nest your "Things cats love" and "Top 3 things cats hate" lists all within a single `div` element.

 Hint: Try putting your opening `div` tag above your "Things cats love" `p` element and your closing `div` tag after your closing `ol` tag so that both of your lists are within one `div`.